 - The parent has the absolute right to withdraw their son or daughter from ESL services at any time.
-Please see the attached waiver of services form. - All students take the WIDA assessment until they are proficient, regardless of parent opt of services - Any student who scores at the proficient levels on the WIDA ACCESS for ELLs and state/district tests will be recommended for exit.
+Please see the attached waiver of services form.
+Please note that all students take the WIDA state-mandated assessment until they are proficient, regardless of parent opt of services. - Any student who scores at the proficient levels on the WIDA ACCESS for ELLs and state/district tests will be recommended for exit.